buildwise-be/ai-construct-lastenboek-split/README.en.md

 - **Internet Connection**: Required for all documents (table of contents extraction uses AI)
 - **Google Cloud Account**: Required for all documents (table of contents extraction + Non-VMSW categorization)

+> **💡 Costs**: The application is free.
+Costs are only for AI model usage (Vertex AI/Gemini) when processing documents.

 ### Quick Setup

 1. **Run the setup script:**